ZinkDigital/fly-scala/readme.md

 **Fly** is an Object Space server that is specifically written to provide lightweight object based messaging between computers running on a network.
+The server is written in C, with prebuilt binaries available for Linux, OSX, Solaris and Win32.

 Before you start you need to make sure that have a version of Java installed and running on your machine.
 Type -